Keeping of Bees (Apiculture) is regulated within the Baw Baw Shire Local Law.

 A pest control program must be maintained on the premises.

 A potable (drinkable) water supply should be available.

 Hand washing facilities must have an adequate supply of hot and cold water through a single outlet and equipped with liquid soap and paper towel.

 The hand wash basin must be separate from cleaning sinks in large scale production businesses.

-Regardless of the scale of your production, your facilities must meet certain standards.
+Regardless of the scale of your production, if you are producing food for public sale or consumption your facilities must meet certain standards.